 During this time, what teachers seem to miss the most is the atmosphere of the schools and classrooms.
 Complaints of burn-outs by teachers have doubled over the past few months.
 Low and irregular attendance, lack of attention by students, the fear of technology, poor internet connectivity, and in most cases, the added pressure of household chores, have made online teaching a dreaded activity for many teachers.
 Learning this whole new normal has left teachers feeling isolated, overwhelmed, and anxious.

 The latest employment data published by the Centre for Monitoring Indian Economy (CMIE) suggests that over 6.6 million white-collar professionals, such as engineers, physicians, and teachers, lost jobs between May and August 2020.
 According to a report published in Deccan Chronicle, over 40,000 private school teachers were rendered jobless in Karnataka amid the pandemic–many of whom have changed their profession because of uncertainty over reopening of schools and fear of risking the health of family members when schools reopen.
-This threatens to increase the teacher shortage further.

 Impact on Supply

 This is also a testing time for teaching aspirants with very few opportunities to practice their teaching skills.
 The new cohort of teachers will be devoid of practical teaching skills, which will severely affect their self-efficacy beliefs.
 Insufficient hands-on experience with students in a classroom would stifle the self-confidence and trust that are essential to perform the job successfully.
 The absence of motivation for teaching will cause new teachers to trickle out soon.

 Addressing Teacher Shortage